owncloud/docs/docs/best-practices.md

 Reference: [`Text Formatting`](https://asciidoctor.org/docs/user-manual/#text-formatting)

 There are various ways to emphasize text.
-You can use styles like `bold`, `italic`, ect respectively `quote` text.
+You can use styles like `bold`, `italic`, etc respectively `quote` text.

-If you want to print a tick or backtick ect as it is, you must escape it.
+If you want to print a tick or backtick etc as it is, you must escape it.

 Please see the reference link for more details.